HL7/davinci-alerts/source/pages/guidance.md

 The following resources **SHALL** be included in *all* Da Vinci Notification Message Bundles:

 1. *MessageHeader*
-1. The event or request resource referenced by `MessageHeader.focus`
+1. The event or request resource referenced by MessageHeader.focus
   - For example, the *Encounter* for admissions notification

+The following resources **SHALL** be included in *all* Da Vinci Notification Message Bundles *if* present in source system (see definition of [Must Support] below):

+1. US Core *Organization*, *Practitioner*, or *PractionerRole* referenced by `MessageHeader.sender`
+1. US Core *Organization*, *Practitioner*, or *PractionerRole* referenced by `MessageHeader.responsible`
+1. US Core *Practitioner*, or *PractionerRole* referenced by `MessageHeader.author`
 1.  *All* resources directly referenced by the `MessageHeader.focus` resource.
    - For example, *Patient*, *Provider*
-1.   *All* resources needed for the Receiver or Intermediary to be able to process the message *provided* that the resources have a traversal path to or `MessageHeader.focus` resource.
+1.  *All* resources needed for the Receiver or Intermediary to be able to process the message *provided* that the resources have a traversal path to or from `MessageHeader.focus` resource.

 These requirements are illustrated in figure 3 below.
 See the [Admit/Discharge Use Case] for an example of the required resources for that use case.